Skip to content

 Limit MAC addresses per port with port security.
 Monitor for sudden spikes in new MAC addresses.

-Change the native VLAN to an unused ID and disable DTP on all ports.
-These two changes eliminate both double-tagging and switch spoofing.
+Change the native VLAN to an unused ID and disable DTP on every port.
+These 2 changes eliminate both double-tagging and switch spoofing.

 Security awareness training is a technical control.
-Conduct it annually and test with simulated phishing campaigns.
+Conduct training annually and test with simulated phishing campaigns.

 This chapter covered general network attacks.
-OT networks face additional, specialized threats: malware that targets PLCs, attacks on industrial protocols, and the unique challenges of securing systems that cannot be patched.
-The next chapter covers OT-specific threats and the IEC 62443 framework for defending against them.
+OT networks face additional, specialized threats: malware targeting PLCs, attacks on industrial protocols, and the unique challenges of securing systems that are inoperable during patching.
+The next chapter covers OT-specific threats and the IEC 62443 framework for defending against OT-specific threats.

 • RFC 4987 — TCP SYN Flooding Attacks and Common Mitigations (IETF, 2007)